christianThardy/christianThardy.github.io/tom-interpretability.md

     - **10.4:** Begins to differentiate between `box` and `basket` in a specialized way via prepositional phrases—`on the basket`, `off the basket`, with high activation on `the` in the last position of the sequence, indicating learned spatial relationships.
 Compared to head 1 in the same layer, strong V spikes for verb-object agreement (`takes the cat`, `puts it`).
 Highest v spikes around complete action sequences (`takes the cat and puts it on`)

 - **Middle Layers & Heads 10-17:**
-    - **14.0:** Attention to `basket`, `box`, and `cat`, showing clear object differentiation, increased attention to `basket`, starting to discover “belief states” (locations relevant to the position of the cat from the perspective of each actor)
+    - **14.0:** Attention to `basket`, `box`, and `cat`, showing clear object differentiation, increased attention to `basket`, starting to discover “belief states” (locations relevant to the position of the cat from the perspective of each subject)
     - **14.3:** Very high attention to `box`, possibly encoding the actual state
     - **14.6:** Increasing attention to `basket` compared to `box`, suggesting comparison
     - **16.0:** Focuses on `room` with moderate attention to objects and spatial relationships